DedicatedDev/ibc-sdk/tests/README.md

 This folder contains

-- tests that run outside of devkit, unlike `$root/devkit/src/tests` which tests individual components
+- tests that run outside of ibc-sdk, unlike `$root/src/tests` which tests individual components
 - one-off tests for utility features